 The small West African Country of Benin is seeking action from the United Nations Security Council after publication of a report implicating France, Morocco and Gabon in an alleged mercenary raid earlier this year.

-The small West African Country of Benin is seeking action from the United Nations Security Council after publication of a report implicating France, Morocco and Gabon in an alleged mercenary raid earlier this year.
+Background: The small West African Country of Benin is seeking action from the United Nations Security Council after publication of a report implicating France, Morocco and Gabon in an alleged mercenary raid earlier this year.
 In January it was reported that an unmarked aircraft made an unauthorised landing at Cotonou Airport in Benin.
 An estimated 100 men, many of them white, left the plane, set up a commando post at the airport, then went into the capital to attack the Presidential Palace.
 They were repulsed and flew out of the country without their identity being immediately known.

 SYNOPSIS: A three-man Security Council mission which investigated the raid has published a report which implicates Morocco as the alleged mercenary training ground; Gabon as the country for the attack launch, and France as the homeland of the raid leader.
 Benin representative Mr. Thomas Boya told the council on Tuesday (November 22) of the estimated 20 million U.S. dollars worth of damage caused by the invaders.
 Six Beninese were killed, 51 were wounded and two of the raiders died during the one-day attack.